TakahikoKawasaki/nv-websocket-client/README.md

 #### Send Frames

-Web socket frames can be sent by `sendFrame` method.
+WebSocket frames can be sent by `sendFrame` method.
 Other `sendXxx` methods such as `sendText` are aliases of `sendFrame` method.
 All of the `sendXxx` methods work asynchronously.
 However, under some conditions, `sendXxx` methods may block.
 See Congestion Control for